kalviumcommunity/S51_RoadWander/readme.md

 - **User Authentication**: Secure user authentication and account management features to safeguard user data and personalize the experience.
 - **Real-time Updates**: Receive real-time updates on road conditions, weather forecasts, and local events to help plan your trip effectively.

-Get ready to embark on unforgettable road trips with RoadWander - your ultimate guide to adventure on the open road!
+Get ready to embark on unforgettable road trips with RoadWander - your ultimate guide to adventure on the open road